timkulp/ItsNotMagic/Chapter4.md

 Emerging from the caverns, the players instantly feel the rush of the psionic assault over take them.
 Like in Chapter 2, use the exhaustion rules.
 Each player should take an Intelligence check against a Hard DC to see if the exhaustion effects the character.
 Any character involved in The Awakened adventure hook get a +2 bonus to their check as their psionic powers would naturally resist the psionic assault of another.

 Beyond the psionic rush, the players find themselves in the wizard’s laboratory.
-Apparently, Dmitry was performing strange operations and explorations on living creatures.
+Apparently, Calvin was performing strange operations and explorations on living creatures.

 ## 4. The Laboratory

 `A wave of exhaustion over takes you just like when you first entered the dungeon.
 As your senses balance out you see a strange laboratory surrounding you.
-This must be Dmitry’s laboratory.
+This must be Calvin’s laboratory.
 Shelves of skulls line one wall, while the center of the room has a medical table with a cadaver.
 Strangest yet, at the far end of the room you can see a tree rising from a pool of acid.
 The only normal thing in this room is a wooden door to your right.`

 **Shelves of Skulls** Along the walls to the left are series of book shelfs with skulls of various shapes and sizes.